emptycodes/AllegroRSS/README.md

 </p>

 ## About the project
-Allegro disabled the possibility of makimg your own RSS channel in 2018.
+Allegro disabled the possibility of making your own RSS channel in 2018.
 A lot of people used this for all time notifications about occasions.
 Lately [similiar project](https://github.com/MK-PL/AllegroRSS), based on web-scrapping, JS and...
 Electron(?) which is ineffective was created by [MK-PL]("https://github.com/MK-PL")

 Requesting information for the first time will take ~3s, then (since the cache for filters was made) it will take ~0.5s!